 - Metals can, directly and indirectly, damage DNA, leading to an increased risk of cancer.
-Arsenic, beryllium, cadmium, and nickel compounds, and hexavalent chromium are known carcinogens.
+Arsenic, beryllium, cadmium, and nickel compounds and hexavalent chromium are known carcinogens.

 - Other health conditions that may be associated with heavy metal toxicity include autoimmune disease, heart disease, liver and kidney disease, digestive disorders, chronic fatigue syndrome, fibromyalgia, weakened bones, and neuromuscular disorders such as multiple sclerosis, Alzheimer’s disease, and Parkinson’s disease.

-- Symptoms of heavy metal toxicity can include allergies and sensitivities to medications, food, alcohol, and chemicals, a metallic taste in mouth, anxiety, depression, brain fog, dark circles under eyes, chronic pain, digestive issues, skin problems, headaches, insomnia, fatigue, frequent illness, cold extremities, low core body temperature, muscle twitches, night sweats, and others.
+- Symptoms of heavy metal toxicity can include allergies and sensitivities to medications, food, alcohol, and chemicals, a metallic taste in the mouth, anxiety, depression, brain fog, dark circles under eyes, chronic pain, digestive issues, skin problems, headaches, insomnia, fatigue, frequent illness, cold extremities, low core body temperature, muscle twitches, night sweats, and others.